stefano-garzarella/freebsd-gso/README.md

 * Virtual Machine

 ##Experiments
+In experiments agains an LRO-enabled receiver (otherwise TSO/GSO are ineffective) we have seen the following performance, taken at different clock speeds (because at top speeds the 10G link becomes the bottleneck).

 * Test Date: Sep 9, 2014
 * Transmitter: FreeBSD 11-CURRENT - CPU i7-870 at 2.93 GHz + Turboboost, Intel 10 Gbit NIC.